 remark-lint-fenced-code-flag

-remark-lintmono rule to check that language flags of fenced code are used.
+remark-lintgithub-remark-lint rule to warn when language flags of fenced code are not used.

 Contents